harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

    Repeat this process for the `prod` environment.
    1. Create a new environment named **prod**.
    2. Add the same `asset_id` variable to the prod environment.

-   3. Link the **engineering-prod** GitOps cluster to the environment.
+3. **Link your GitOps Clusters to the Environment**: Once you have created the environments, you will need to link the GitOps Clusters where your application is deployed to the respective environments.
+Link the **engineering-dev** GitOps cluster to the `dev` environment and **engineering-prod** GitOps cluster to the `prod` environment.

    ![](static/harness-git-ops-application-set-tutorial-49.png)

-3. **Link your GitOps Clusters to the Environment**: Once you have created the environments, you will need to link the GitOps Clusters where your application is deployed to the respective environments.

 4. **Creating a Pipeline**: Create the Harness PR pipeline by following these steps-
    1. In your Harness project, click **Pipelines**.